Code-Institute-Submissions/astro-mat-PP2/README.md

 Sans Serif is used as a backup font, in case for any reason the main font isn't being imported into the site correctly.

 ### Layout
-The site is made up of 2 sections:
+The site is made up of 2 sections accessed via nav bar header:
   - Improv launchpad area
   - Scale Quiz